-(a) Instructional staff shall be scheduled ten (10) non-instructional days during the academic year (September 1 - August 30) to maintain the currency, relevance, transferability and accreditation of their assigned courses.
+(a) Instructional staff shall be scheduled ten (10) non-instructional days during the calendar year (January 1st to December 31st) to maintain the currency, relevance, transferability and accreditation of their assigned courses.

 Prior to their ten (10) days of curriculum development, instructors will develop a plan, in consultation with their Program Coordinator.